zmilv/dont-forgetter/README.md

 > If using the API via browser, Django session authentication will be used.
 > Otherwise, JWT bearer token needs to be provided in request headers.
 > #### Account endpoints
-> - register/ - register an account
+> - POST register/ - register an account
-> - login/ - log into an account and get a JWT
+> - POST login/ - log into an account and get a JWT
-> - token/refresh/ - refresh a JWT
+> - POST token/refresh/ - refresh a JWT
-> - logout/ - log out of an account
+> - POST logout/ - log out of an account
 > #### Event endpoints
 > - POST event/ - add an event
 > - GET event/ - get details about the closest events